Wansmer/symbol-usage.nvim/README.md

   -- filetypes = {},
   ---@type 'start'|'end' At which position of `symbol.selectionRange` the request to the lsp server should start.
 Default is `end` (try changing it to `start` if the symbol counting is not correct). symbol_request_pos = 'end', -- Recommended redefine only in `filetypes` override table
+  ---@type (fun(ctx: lsp.HandlerContext):fun(symbol: lsp.Location): boolean)?
+  -- This is a function factory that takes the LSP context as a parameter and -- produce a filter function for vim.tbl_filter.
+This can be used to exclude -- certain references/definition/implementation from being included in the -- count.
+See [Filtering Symbols] for details. symbol_filter = nil,
   ---@type LoggerConfig
   log = { enabled = false },
 })